Which automatic exchange of tax information regimes is eToro subject to?

 - For clients of eToro (UK) Ltd., the above information will be reported to HM Revenue & Customs in the United Kingdom.

-- For clients of eToro AUS Capital Pty Ltd., the above information will be reported to the Australian Taxation Office.
+- For clients of eToro AUS Capital Limited, the above information will be reported to the Australian Taxation Office.

 The general rule is that local financial institutions report CRS-specific information to their Competent Tax Authority, which in turn exchanges this information with the respective Competent Authorities of the Participating Jurisdictions with which they have an agreement in place.